Complete transparency with three active-passive-coupled optical resonators: B. Induced Transparency with Different Structures

 where $C_{1,2}$ is the $(1,2)$-th element of the rotation matrix for diagonalizing the matrix $\textbf{M}$ defined in Eq.
 (3) of the main text (in a reference frame at the pump frequency), $g_{2,s}=\kappa_{2,s}+\gamma_2$ the gain rate after its saturation (the three resonators are assumed to have the same damping rate so that $\gamma_2=5$ MHz), and $\lambda_1$ the first eigenvalue of the matrix $\textbf{M}$.
 An alternative way for verifying the insignificance of the noise effect is to see on which power level the contribution of the pump drive term $\sqrt{2\kappa_{ex}}\varepsilon_{p}e^{-i\omega_pt}$ becomes comparable to that of the noise term $\sqrt{2g_{2}}\hat{\xi}^\dagger$, i.e. the pump power corresponding to $\varepsilon_{p}=1 \,\sqrt{\mathrm{Hz}}$ in Eq. (\ref{equations}).
 For the pump laser in the bandwidth of $\lambda=1550$ nm, this power is approximately $1.28\times 10^{-19}$ Watt, much lower than that of any feasible input.
 Experimentally the gain noise contribution is not observable even with a gain rate on the order of GHz \cite{ex-pt1}.

-\subsection{B. Induced Transparency with Different Structures}
+\section{B. Induced Transparency with Different Structures}

-Without loss of generality, we here consider the resonators with the same resonance frequency $\omega_{0}$, which are coupled one after another to form a string.
+Without loss of generality, we here consider that the resonators, which are coupled one after another to form a string, have the same resonance frequency $\omega_{0}$ and the net gain rate $\kappa_2$ used in some of the structures is a constant.
 The induced transparency phenomenon starts from two coupled passive resonators with their damping rates $\kappa_{1}$ and $\kappa_2$, respectively.
-From the corresponding dynamics, one finds the steady intracavity field amplitude in cavity $1$ as (the notation is consistent with our form of the dynamical equations in the main text):
+From the corresponding dynamics, one finds the susceptibility of the structure as

-where $x=\omega_{p}-\omega_{0}$.
-In terms of the continued fraction, this form exactly corresponds to that of the excited level population in a three-level atomic medium for atomic EIT \cite{review}, and leads to the transmission rate $T=C^2/(C+1)^2$ at the center of the transparency window, where the cooperativity parameter is given as $C=J_1^2/(\kappa_{1}\kappa_2)$ (reformulated according to our form of dynamical equations).
-Like many other types of induced transparency due to mode coupling, its level of transparency continuously improves with the increased inter-cavity coupling $J_1$, analogous to the EIT of three-level atomic medium where the Rabi frequency of a much stronger coupling field plays the same role as that of $J_1$ here, but it can never reach a perfect intracavity field cancellation to $A_1=0$, due to the fact $\kappa_{1},\kappa_{2}\neq 0$.
-If the second resonator is replaced by an active one with a constant effective gain rate $\kappa_2$, like in PT symmetric photonics \cite{pt-3,pt-7}, the concerned intracavity field amplitude will become
+where $x=\omega_{p}-\omega_{0}$ and the notation is consistent with our form of the dynamical equations in the main text.
+The above form exactly corresponds to that of a three-level atomic medium for atomic EIT \cite{review}, and it leads to the transmission rate $T=C^2/(C+1)^2$ at the center of transparency window, where the cooperativity parameter is given as $C=J_1^2/(\kappa_{1}\kappa_2)$ (reformulated according to our form of dynamical equations).
+Its level of transparency continuously improves with the increased inter-cavity coupling $J_1$, analogous to the EIT of three-level atomic medium where the Rabi frequency of a much stronger coupling field plays the same role as that of $J_1$ here, but it can never reach a perfect intracavity field cancellation to $\varepsilon_{T}=0$, due to the fact $\kappa_{1},\kappa_{2}\neq 0$.
+The complete transparency ($100$\% transmission) with this structure can be only asymptotically approached with nearly lossless resonators or huge inter-cavity coupling strength.
+If the second resonator is replaced by an active one with a constant net gain rate $\kappa_2$, like in PT symmetric photonics \cite{pt-3,pt-7}, the susceptibility will become

 where the parameter $\kappa_{2}$ changes the sign.
 In this case, there only exists one trivial possibility of complete transparency at $x=0$, when the gain rate $g_2$ of the second resonator gets equal to its intrinsic damping rate $\gamma_2$ such that $\kappa_{2}=g_2-\gamma_2=0$.
+It should be noted that the dispersion properties reflected by the imaginary part of the susceptibility cannot be modified by the added gain, so that the induced transparency and field amplification work separately in this configuration.

 The next step is to couple one more resonator to the above-mentioned structures with the coupling strength $J_2$.
 If all of them are passive ones, we will have the following generalization,